QUAKERS IN ACTION

 In 1972, when a five-year test suspension of the death penalty in Canada ended, a working party was held on Grindstone Island to discuss the issues this raised for Quakers.

-From 1976 onwards, when the island was sold to members of the Peace Movement, the Centre was owned and operated by the Grindstone Cooperative.
+From 1976, when the island was sold to members of the Peace Movement, until 1990, the Centre was owned and operated by the Grindstone Cooperative.
 Weekend workshops would take place throughout the summer covering peace, cooperative living, energy and the environment, tools for social change, and personal and community values.
-The Cooperative continued to operate until 1990.

 As Murray Thompson, one of the founders of the Peace Education Centre wrote in “Unfinished Business: the Legacy of Grindstone Island”: